Commonwealth of Dominica, West Indies

 Located in the rainforest a short walk from Trafalgar Falls, the Papillote Wilderness Retreat is a hidden Eden.
-With acres of tropical gardens, waterfalls and natural hot springs hot tubs, Papillote offers double rooms, a self-catering waterfall cottage, and a gourmet outdoor restaurant.
-Try the flying fish sandwich for lunch.
-Rooms US$80-$215.
-MAP US$35/pp.
+With acres of tropical gardens, waterfalls and natural hot springs hot tubs.
+After the devastating Hurricane Maria in 2017, Papillote rebuilt its accommodations.
+It now offers two self-catering suites with their own kitchens.

 - Roxy’s Mountain Lodge

 The closest lodging to the Morne Trois Pitons National Park, Roxy’s is like a youth hostel in the rainforest.
 An excellent base if you plan to do a lot of hiking, Roxy’s can provide excellent, knowledgeable local trail guides.
 Great food, hot herbal teas, friendly folks.